 You can't pay off one credit card with another credit card, but you can move a balance to another credit card with a balance transfer.
 Some credit card issuers offer special promotional interest rates on balance transfer to entice new customers.

-The 0% APR balance transfer is the best of all balance transfer promotions because you will pay no interest on the balance transferred during the promotional period.
+The 0% APR balance transfer is the best of all balance transfer promotions because it means you won't pay any interest transferred amount until after the promotional period.
 Qualifying for a promotional balance transfer offer usually requires you to have good to excellent credit.

 Since there is no finance charge, all of your monthly payment goes toward reducing the balance (plus the balance transfer fee if you've been charged one).
 Once the 0% balance transfer ends, the regular balance transfer interest rate will go into effect on the unpaid portion of the balance transfer.
 You'll continue to be charged interest each month until the balance is paid off.